Canadianlic

 Health Insurance In Canada: Province First, Private Second

 Public Health Insurance is provincial.
 Provincial plans cover the essentials, then private plans fill the gaps.
-Coverage differences across provinces affect how much private Health Insurance costs you’ll face:
+Coverage differences across provinces affect how much Private Health Insurance costs you’ll face:

 • Ontario: abundant plan choice; pricing spreads sharply as you add drugs + dental + vision.